-I contribute my simultaneous respect for all my identities, in part, to being raised by strong women who fought for themselves and their children, who made hard choices and moved continents in order to survive.
-I stand on their shoulders and always look to them for strength and models of courage.
+I contribute my simultaneous respect for all my identities, in part, to being raised by strong women who fought for themselves and their children.
+They made hard choices and moved continents in order to survive.
+I stand on their shoulders and always look to them for strength and as models of courage.

-I was born in Jamaica, a country where, as a child, I learned and believed that anything was possible for people whose skins were my hue, so I grew up with no shame about my Blackness.
-And very early in life, when I realized my attraction to women, I decided that I would not live in shame or silence about it.
+I was born in Jamaica, where I learned that anything was possible for people whose skins were my hue, so I grew up with no shame about my Blackness.
+When I realized my attraction to women very early in life, I decided that I would not live in shame or silence about it.
 Within a couple months of realizing that I was a lesbian, I was openly serving as the co-director of my college’s Lesbian and Gay Student Alliance.

 In many ways, discovering my Jewish heritage provided me with a similar consciousness.
 Discovering my Jewish heritage was very similar to discovering my lesbian identity.

 Judaism, as I practice it, means finding a purpose, answering life’s questions, finding strength in my history and heritage, and seeking spiritual transcendence in ritual, liturgical poetry, and music.
 There have been times, however, when I’ve found challenges engaging Jewishly because of the color of my skin; when I’ve felt pressured to leave pieces of me behind as I enter certain Jewish spaces.